natemcmaster/DotNetCorePlugins/README.md

 ## Usage

-Using plugins requires at least two projects: (1) the 'host' app which loads plugins and (2) the plugin, but typically also uses a third, (3) an abstractions project which defines the interaction between the plugin and the host.
+Using plugins requires at least two projects: (1) the 'host' app which loads plugins and (2) the plugin, but typically also uses a third, (3) an contracts project which defines the interaction between the plugin and the host.

 For a fully functional sample of this, see [samples/hello-world/](./samples/hello-world/) .

-### The plugin abstraction
+### The plugin contract

-You can define your own plugin abstractions.
+You can define your own plugin contract.
 A minimal plugin might look like this.

 ```csharp
 public interface IPlugin